From Colleagues to Forever Friends: Laughing Through Our Early Teaching Days

 The Beginning: Surviving the Trenches Together

-Every educator remembers their first years, late nights, lesson plans that didn’t quite land, the sheer exhaustion of figuring out how to manage a classroom full of energetic students.
+Every educator remembers their first years.
+Late nights, lesson plans that didn’t quite land, and the sheer exhaustion of managing a classroom full of energetic students.
+Back then, we weren’t just colleagues; we were survivors.
+We navigated the complexities of teaching together, leaning on each other during tough times.

 The Growth: Learning from Our Shortcomings